swarmfund/swarm-network-governance/GAPs/GAP_ 1580378981_SWM-Masternodes-Fund.md

 B) 5 years;

-from its inception date, at the percentage rate of:
+from its inception date, at the (monthly) percentage rate of:

 A) 12.5%;